dreadl0ck/ics-research/README.md

 - Paper: https://delaat.net/rp/2019-2020/p52/report.pdf
 - Presentation: https://delaat.net/rp/2019-2020/p52/presentation.pdf

+## Dataset download

+Infos about the dataset and procedure to obtain access can be found here: https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info

+We used the drive tool to download the files: https://github.com/odeke-em/drive

+  go get -u github.com/odeke-em/drive/cmd/drive mkdir /mnt/storage/gdrive
+  drive init /mnt/storage/gdrive
+  cd /mnt/storage/gdrive
+  drive list

+In order to be able to download the shared files, we first had to import them into our own drive, as described here: https://webapps.stackexchange.com/a/141694

+Afterwards pull with:

+  cd /mnt/storage/gdrive
+  drive pull SWaT-Dataset

 ## Server

 The datasets are stored on a partition that needs to be mounted: